skellis46/finger-pointing-moon/case-for-support.md

 [^sh]: There is a second fundamental question in practice-research that has had far greater resources and time spent on it through projects about documentation and archives: 'How might these [new] understandings be shared and articulated?'

-[^odell1]: Odell 2019. _How to do nothing: resisting the attention economy_.
-Melville House, Brooklyn, NY.

 [^1]: <https://fulcra.design/science-conferences-are-stuck-in-the-dark-ages> and other options here: <https://unconference.net/methods/>

 [^ek]: Recent examples include